-Standardisation of NaOH: About 2.042g of potassium biphthalate crystals were weighed and dissolved in 100ml of standard flask.
+Standardisation of NaOH : About 2.042g of potassium biphthalate crystals were weighed and dissolved in 100ml of standard flask.
 This solution was titrated against NaOH using phenolphthalein to find the strength of NaOH.

-About 200 ml of distilled water was placed in a beaker and warmed to 50 - 60°C. The benzoic acid was added in the increasing amounts to the beaker with efficient stirring until small amounts of benzoic acid remains undissolved.
+About 200 ml of distilled water was placed in a beaker and warmed to $50 - 60^{\circ}$ C. The benzoic acid was added in the increasing amounts to the beaker with efficient stirring until small amounts of benzoic acid remains undissolved.
 Allowed to cool the solution and made four equal volumes of parts.
 Four reagent bottles containing saturated solution were placed at different temperature.
 When the solution attains constant temperature of the bath, 10ml of the solution was pipetted out.
-To prevent sucking of small crystals into the pipette, along with the solution, a small piece of cotton was tied to the tip of the pipette.
-After pipetting out the solution cotton was removed and solution was transferred to already weighed dry conical flask.
+To prevent sucking of small crystals into the pipette, along with the solution, a small piece of cotton was transferred to already weighed dry conical flask.
 The conical flask along with solution was reweighed.

 The solution was titrated against standard NaOH (0.1N) using phenolphthalein as indicator.
 The procedure was repeated for other solutions which were at different temperatures.
-Finally the heat of solution was calculated using the equation, $\Delta H = \frac{2.303RT_1T_2}{T_2\text{-}T_1} \log \left(\frac{S_2}{S_1}\right) \text{kJ/mol}.$
+Finally the heat of solution was calculated using the equation, $\Delta H = \frac{2.303 RT_1 T_2}{T_2 - T_1} \log \left(\frac{S_2}{S}\right) kJ/mol.$

-A graph was drawn by plotting (---+ logS) against (1/T) for different temperature from which $\Delta H$ can be calculated.
+A graph was drawn by plotting (---+ logS) against (1/T) for different temperature from which ΔH can be calculated.